This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Bake Cod In The Oven

-- Thaw your cod fillets.
-This isn’t absolutely required, but it’s easier to brush lemon butter onto cod if it’s thawed first.
+- Thaw cod fillets.
+This isn’t absolutely required, but it’s easier to brush lemon butter onto the cod if it’s thawed first.
 Since the pieces are not too thick, they thaw pretty quickly in a bowl of water.

 - Pat dry.
 Remove the fillets from the packaging and pat dry with paper towels.

-What Temp To Bake Cod?
+What Temperature To Bake Cod?

 What temperature should cod be cooked at?
 There are different options for cooking temperatures, but I like 400 degrees F because:

 - Cooking at a higher heat means faster cooking and less chance of drying out.

 - It’s a standard temperature and makes it easy to estimate cooking time, based on size.

 TIP: The general rule of thumb is to cook fish for 10 minutes per inch of thickness.